 “No, I was an engineer.
 Why don’t they just go home to where they came from?”

 “Well a lot of them were born here.”

 Like my boys.
 They are a quarter English, and a quarter Irish, a quarter Italian, a quarter Kosovan.
-Where should they “Go home to?”.
+Where should they “Go home” to?
 I didn’t voice this.
-They’ve got this foreign name.
+They’ve got a foreign name.
 It was something my son and I had just been talking about.
 Was that going to be a problem for them in this new Brexit world.

 Oh dear god.
 What to say here?
 I learnt a little from Brexit.
-Picking arguments with selfish stupid old Xenophobes like you, self obsessed distant relation, who wanted an end to immigration and thought that leaving Europe would put a stop to, not the Europeans, because you had nothing against the Europeans, it was those Pakistanis you wanted out, or you graceless local politicker, who wanted more control of our legislation, which was fair point though, but we could stay in and change it, and you, my mum’s gardener, who voted to leave just for a laugh, to see what Boris could do, because, you know, he’s so ridiculous, and that’s one in the eye for Cameron, does not make me happy and did not change their viewpoint.
+Picking arguments with selfish stupid old Xenophobes with you – a self-obsessed distant relation, who wanted an end to immigration and thought that leaving Europe would put a stop to, not the Europeans, because you had nothing against the Europeans, it was those Pakistanis you wanted out – or you, graceless local politicker, who wanted more control of our legislation, which was fair point though, but we could stay in and change it -or you, my mum’s gardener, who voted to leave just for a laugh, to see what Boris could do, because, you know, he’s so ridiculous, and that’s one in the eye for Cameron – arguing with the likes of you does not make me happy and does not change your viewpoint.
 I mean, nobody liked Cameron.
 But don’t give us Nuttall and the UKIPS and a right tight little England in his place.
 Don’t give us stupidity and lies.
 Don’t, for Christ’s sake, give us America.

 At that moment the cab driver arrived.
 He was Asian.